Pathfinder 2 Gnome Ancestry

 Animal AccompliceFeat 1

 You build a rapport with an animal, which becomes magically bonded to you.
-You gain a familiar using the rules on page 217.
+You gain a familiar.
 The type of animal is up to you, but most gnomes choose animals with a burrow Speed.

 Burrow ElocutionistFeat 1